-The Company complies with the requirements of the ASC 340-10-S99-1.
-Offering costs consisted of legal, accounting, underwriting fees and other costs incurred that were directly related to the Initial Public Offering and were charged to stockholders' equity upon the completion of the Initial Public Offering.
+The Company complied with the requirements of the ASC 340-10-S99-1.
+Offering costs consist of legal, accounting, underwriting fees and other costs incurred that were directly attributable to the Initial Public Offering.
 Offering costs are allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
 Offering costs associated with warrant liabilities are expensed as incurred, presented as non-operating expenses in the statement of operations.
-Offering costs associated with the Public Shares were charged to shareholders' equity upon the completion of the Initial Public Offering.
+Offering costs associated with the Public Shares were charged to the carrying value of the Class A common stock subject to possible redemption upon the completion of the Initial Public Offering.
+The Company classifies deferred underwriting commissions as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.